patternfly/patternfly-elements/elements/pf-progress/README.md

 A progress bar gives the user a visual representation of their completion status of an ongoing process or task.

-Read more about Progress Stepper in the [PatternFly Elements Progress documentation][docs].
+Read more about Progress in the [PatternFly Elements Progress documentation][docs].

 ##  Installation